-- () NOTE: While using ActiveX or Java-based Virtual Media, you must have administrative privileges to map an operating system DVD or a USB flash drive (that is connected to the management station).
+- NOTE: While using Virtual Media, you must have administrative privileges to map an operating system DVD or a USB flash drive (that is connected to the management station).
 To map the drives, launch IE as an administrator or add the iDRAC IP address to the list of trusted sites. - 1.
 To establish a Virtual Media session, from the Virtual Media menu, click Connect Virtual Media.